Paediatric chiropractor Williamstown

 - Most private health funds with extras cover provide rebates for chiropractic

-- We offer HICAPS for instant claiming
+- HICAPS available for on-the-spot claiming

-- Medicare rebates: Adult / Child / Concession $72.65 ($61.80 rebate on the day)
+- Medicare: Adult / Child / Concession $72.65 ($61.80 rebate with a GP care plan referral)

 Meet our paediatric chiropractor